H O M E ≠ H•O•M•E

 H O M E ≠ H•O•M•E is an automated fictional living room installation exploring the fine line between loneliness and solitude.
 Drawing from the Zen Buddhist idea of "be a home for yourself," the work invites viewers to engage with how solitude and loneliness emerge and shift through space, sound, and automation.

-The installation integrates Wan-Yi’s experience as a latchkey child from the age of six with spatial elements drawn from contemplative architecture, creating shifting states that invite viewers to move through the space and reflect on home, belonging, and inner connection.
+Integrating Wan-Yi’s experience as a latchkey child from the age of six with spatial principles from contemplative architecture, the installation evokes a shifting emotional landscape and invites reflection on home, belonging, and inner connection.

 The title itself encapsulates this dynamic: the expansive "H O M E" versus the fragmented "H•O•M•E." Both solitude and loneliness arise from being alone, yet their experiences differ depending on how we relate to that aloneness.
 The "partially finished" interior mirrors these emotional gaps—solitude invites contemplation, while loneliness amplifies absence.